Peerbits-JS/Mern-TestTask/backend/README.md

 ## API Reference

-Please get the postman collection from docs directory of this project.
+Please get the postman collection.

 ## How to use?